Kyle Tucker Preview, Player Props: Astros vs. Red Sox

-On Wednesday, Kyle Tucker (.632 slugging percentage in past 10 games, including four home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 8:10 PM ET.
+On Thursday, Kyle Tucker (.310 on-base percentage in past 10 games, 62 points below season-long percentage) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 2:10 PM ET.

-He notched a home run while going 1-for-5 in his previous game against the Red Sox.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Red Sox.

 Kyle Tucker Game Info & Props vs. the Red Sox